 Today, Montréal still has a thriving jazz and blues scene with concerts in nightclubs by popular local musicians, as well as superstar headliners at the city’s jazz and blues festivals.

-Montréal’s classic brash blues joint Bistro à Jojo in the Latin Quarter features live music nightly.
-Many local favourite blues acts headline the intimate nightclub regularly.
+Montréal’s classic blues joint Bistro à Jojo in the Latin Quarter features live music nightly.
+Many favourite local blues acts headline the intimate nightclub regularly.

-Over in Old Montreal, the Modavie Mediterranean restaurant and wine bar also features live jazz nightly.
-The bistro has much flair and character, and is popular with locals and tourists alike.
+Over in Old Montréal, the Modavie French bistro and wine bar also features live jazz, blues, and rhythm and blues nightly.
+The bistro has much flair and character and is popular with locals and tourists alike.

 Upstairs Jazz Bar & Grill

-The city’s live jazz and blues clubs are especially busy during the famed Montréal International Jazz Festival, which each year features several hundred musicians performing ticketed indoor concerts and free shows on several outdoor stages.
+The city’s live jazz and blues clubs are especially busy during the famed Festival International de Jazz de Montréal, which each year features several hundred musicians performing ticketed indoor concerts and free shows on several outdoor stages.
 The 10-day festival begins the last week of June.

 Created by local musicians, the first edition of the L'OFF Festival de jazz de Montréal of Montréal was held in 1999 and has since become a mainstay of the city’s live jazz music scene.
 The annual festival (known as the OFF Jazz) is held in October and showcases local musicians as well as several international musical collaborations in the city’s legendary concert venues and jazz clubs.

 West Island Blues Festival